“You won’t always get these kind of rishtas. Soon there will be none at all.”

 More common is the tradition of arranged marriage.
 In the last decade or so, this has given way to a rise in love marriages, but for many South Asian families, the custom of introducing eligible sons and daughters to prospective suitors is still popular.

-“Parents do think they are more competent in deciding what is best for their children though there is no logical, valid reasons for this.”
+“Parents do think they are more competent in deciding what is best for their children though there are no logical, valid reasons for this.”

 Fahad, a 27-year-old marketing manager says: